nefarius/nefcon/README.md

 This little self-contained, no-dependency tool can be built either as a console application or a Windows application which has no visible window (ideal to use in combination with setup makers).
 It offers a command-line-based driver (un-)installer and allows for simple manipulation of class filter entries.
 Run `nefconc.exe --help` to see all the options offered.

+## Motivation

+Windows Device Driver management is and always has been hard.
+The APIs involved are old, moody and come with pitfalls.
+Historically the [`devcon`](https://github.com/microsoft/Windows-driver-samples/tree/b3af8c8f9bd508f54075da2f2516b31d05cd52c8/setup/devcon) tool or nowadays `pnputil` have been used to offload these tedious tasks, but unintuitive and sparsely documented command line arguments and error propagation make them poor candidates for automation in e.g. setup engines.
+Grown tired of these limitations I made this "devcon clone" available under a permissive license which offers the following highlighted features and more:

+- Allows for true window-less execution
+- Actively suppresses and works around user interaction inconsistencies ("reboot required" dialogs and OS-included bugs)
+- Offers optional logging to `stdout` or file
+- *Sane* command line arguments 😁
+- Class filter values manipulation

 ## Installation

 Binaries are available to download in the [releases](https://github.com/nefarius/nefcon/releases/latest) page, just download and extract.
 However, if you are using a package manager, you can use one of the following options:

 ### Scoop

 [`nefcon`](https://scoop.sh/#/apps?q=nefcon&s=0&d=1&o=true) is available in the [Extras](https://github.com/ScoopInstaller/Extras) bucket:

 ```text
 scoop bucket add extras
 scoop install nefcon
 ```

 ### Winget

 [`nefcon`](https://github.com/microsoft/winget-pkgs/tree/master/manifests/n/Nefarius/nefcon) is available in the [winget-pkgs](https://github.com/microsoft/winget-pkgs) repository:

 ```text
 winget install nefcon
 ```